Master of Applied Science - Land and Society

 Study for free

-If you're a New Zealand citizen or permanent resident, you may be able to study part of this programme for free (120 taught credits).
+If you're a New Zealand citizen or permanent resident, residing in New Zealand at the time of study, you may be eligible for free tuition fees (for the 120 taught credits).
 Part time study options may be available.
 Terms and conditions apply.
-Learn more here.
+Learn more.

 About this programme